octete/Supybot-plugins/PagerDuty/README.md

-Insert a description of your plugin here, with any notes, etc. about using it.
+This is a plugin that offers basic PagerDuty integration.